ikramagix/moodle-local_yeswecanquiz/README.md

 ## Disclaimer

+> [!CAUTION]
-> **Important**: It is strongly advised to create a dedicated role with only the necessary capabilities to view and attempt quizzes and assign that role to the public user account.
+> **It is strongly advised to create a dedicated role with only the necessary capabilities to view and attempt quizzes and assign that role to the public user account**.
 The default guest account is not supported by this plugin, and configuring the public user with excessive privileges may compromise your site's security.
 The author and contributors of YesYouCanQuiz assume no liability for any issues arising from incorrect role configuration or misconfiguration of the public user account.

 ## Version & Author